Big Boy (radio host)

-Big Boy (born Kurt Alexander; September 8, 1969) is a nationally syndicated American radio host and actor.
+Kurt Alexander, better known as Big Boy is a nationally syndicated American radio host and actor.
 From 1997 he has hosted the morning show at Los Angeles Rhythmic contemporary station KPWR (Power 106) until his move in February 2015 to KRRL (Real 92.3).
 His stage name derives from his formerly large build, which he modified through duodenal switch surgery in 2003, leading to a nearly fatal weight loss of over 250 pounds.
+Big Boy is culturally recognized as a prominent figure in Urban radio.

 Life and career

 Big Boy was born in Chicago's West Side and moved to Los Angeles at the age of two.
 After becoming acquainted with the music industry while DJing Culver City High School parties, Big Boy soon became a bodyguard for the music group The Pharcyde.
 Big Boy was friends with the Baka Boyz, the morning show hosts at Power 106.
 Always being a funny personality, Big Boy was offered a hosting position with the station, soon proving successful in nighttime and afternoon hosting spots.

 Big Boy's image became well known throughout the Greater Los Angeles Area in the late 1990s.
 However his first big break onto the national spotlight was when he was hired as the announcer on the Vibe TV talk show (named after the popular magazine) in 1998 hosted by comedian Sinbad.
 When the program ended, apparently Big Boy had media fans at the executive level because Big Boy, in the early 2000s, was offered a host position with Power 106 and was promoted by placing his 500-plus pound image onto billboards throughout the area.

 Big Boy has been named Personality of the Year four times by the Radio Music Awards and three times by Radio and Records magazine.
 The National Association of Broadcasters awarded him the Marconi Award in 2002 and 2004.
 In September 2015 he was voted as an inductee to the 2015 National Radio Hall of Fame.